Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Connections between RPI and NR Method

-We prove the equivalence between regularized PI and NR method in the following theorem.
-We show that $q_{k+1}$ obtained by one-step NR method on smoothed Bellman equation equals $q_{\pi_{k+1}}$ obtained by one-step regularized PI, starting from the same point $q_k=q_{\pi_k}$.
+We prove the equivalence between RPI and NR method in the following theorem.
+We show that $q_{k+1}$ obtained by one-step NR method on smoothed Bellman equation equals $q_{\pi_{k+1}}$ obtained by one-step RPI, starting from the same point $q_k=q_{\pi_k}$.
 The key method is to utilize the decomposition of smoothed Bellman equation with its Jacobian, which enables the Newton iteration formula to be simplified into a regularized self-consistency condition.